-A well-maintained pricing software programme can help with ‘pricing controls and policing’ but it does not help with either implementing a price rise to customers or educating your teams on value, pricing and selling.
+A well-maintained pricing software programme can help with ‘pricing controls and policing.’
+But it does not help with either implementing a price rise to customers or educating your teams on value, pricing, and selling.

-If a business does not have the right level of commercial knowledge about pricing competency, insight into why customer value your business and the ability to implement a price rise, then the numbers entered into even the most sophisticated pricing tools software is nonsense.
+If a business does not have the right level of commercial knowledge about pricing competency insight into why customer value your business and the ability to implement a price rise, then the numbers entered into even the most sophisticated pricing tools software is nonsense.

 2. Strategic pricing & selling

 The second area which is strategic pricing is more intangible (in theory if not in revenue delivered).
 The strength of the first issue (policing) can actually have a detrimental impact on the second.
 We lose sight of the end goal, like strategic pricing by focusing purely on policing and controls.
 This is the classic instance of “not seeing the forest for the tree”.